How is Veterinary Nutrition Care different from other veterinary nutrition services?

 Veterinary Nutrition Care offers pet nutrition services directly to Bay Area pet owners

 There aren't many veterinary nutritionists in the US, but they do a wide variety of jobs.
-Veterinary nutritionists may work with large or small animals, or more exotic species, and they may work for private companies, universities, the government, or themselves as researchers, teachers, leaders, or consultants.
+Board certified veterinary nutritionists may work with large or small animals, or more exotic species, and they may work for private companies, universities, the government, or themselves as researchers, teachers, leaders, or consultants.
 Many do more than one of these!

 California's veterinary practice laws state that if a veterinarian (nutritionist or otherwise) hasn’t met you and examined your pet in person, he/she can't give specific advice about your pet because there is not a valid veterinarian-client-patient relationship (VCPR).
 It's the same reason you can't call a physician whom you've never met for treatment of your rash.
 It's not good medicine, and the rule is there to protect you and your pet from receiving misinformation.

-In order to make sure that everyone who needs nutrition care for their pet can get it, Veterinary Nutrition Care does offer our Vet Consult service to veterinarians with clients that are unable to meet with the veterinary nutritionist in person,
+In order to make sure that everyone who needs nutrition care for their pet can get it, Veterinary Nutrition Care does offer our Vet Consult service to veterinarians with clients that are unable to meet with our board certified veterinary nutritionist in person,